Tchakvinji Fortress, Zugdidi, GEORGIA

 In 2017, the Georgian Government put the Tchakvinji Fortress in the Category of Monuments of National Significance.

-As a result, the physical protection of the site will be achieved.
 The project will also contribute to community empowerment and to creating a sustainable socio-economic environment for the local population which would allow them return to their ancestral homes.
 The preservation of the fortress is expected to enlarge the job market of this rural community and at the same time attract more cultural visitors in the region.

 The nomination to the 7 Most Endangered Programme was made by the Georgian Arts and Culture Centre (GACC), Europa Nostra’s country representation in Georgia.
 It has the support of the City Hall of Zugdidi Municipality, owner of the site, and other local partners.